kreinholz/Cemu/README.md

 (Alternatively, run 'make install clean' as root)

 Note: the 'forked' branch incorporates my patches into the Cemu sources, matching my pull request to Cemu upstream.
-The 'main' branch is my original port with patches that apply to upstream Cemu sources at build time.
+Since that pull request was merged into the main Cemu sources on 22 July 2025, this forked branch of my Cemu port remains only for historical purposes and the main branch is the recommended (and more up to date) one.